IND-W vs SA-W head-to-head, ODI series: India vs South Africa women overall stats, most runs, wickets

-India and South Africa’s Women’s cricket teams will play a three-match ODI series from June 16-23 in Bengaluru.
+The Indian women’s cricket team began a three-match ODI series on Sunday, June 16, against its South African counterparts with a thumping win in Bengaluru.
 The ODIs are a part of the 2022–2025 ICC Women’s Championship.

+Opener Smriti Mandhana and debutant spinner Asha Sobhana starred in India’s 143-run victory as they bowled out South Africa’s batting line up in 37.5 overs, preventing the Proteas from chasing down the target of 266.

 The series is a part of South Africa Women’s all-format tour of India - three ODIs, one Test and three T20Is.
 Chennai will host the four-day Test from June 28 to July 1, followed by the T20Is series.